Featured Resources

 Helmet Laws

-Iowa is currently one of only 14 states with no state law regulating bicycle helmet usage and one of three states with no laws regarding motorcycle helmet usage.
+Iowa is currently one of only a few states with no state law regulating bicycle helmet usage and one of only a hand full of states with no laws regarding motorcycle helmet usage.
 However, protective gear is highly recommended whenever you travel on Iowa roads.